Loading...

 John 10:22-30 calls our “goodness” what it is without Christ: insufficient—today, not someday.

-In John 10:22-30, the Spirit turns ordinary people into bold messengers of Jesus—today, not someday.
+In John 10:22-30, God meets ordinary people and turns them into carriers of hope—today, not someday.